yxie20/yxie20/_pages/about.md

 ---
 I am a first-year PhD student at Caltech, advised by [Steven Low](https://ee.caltech.edu/people/slow) in the [Department of Computing and Mathematical Sciences](https://www.cms.caltech.edu/).
 My research focuses on the modeling, control and optimization of energy systems.
-I am currently building a campus-scale cyber-physical testbed at Caltech, including synchronized waveform and phasor measurement units and distributed energy resources.
-Our work provides a foundation for a variety of downstream applications such as real-time state estimation, topology & parameter estimation, transient event analysis, inverter control, carbon emission tracking and reduction, to name a few.
+I spent the last two years building a high-resolution sensor network in California, dubbed "[Digital Twin](https://github.com/caltech-netlab/digital-twin-dataset)."

 I completed my undergraduate studies in Computer Engineering at Brown University, where I worked on various topics in robotics, reinforcement learning, and 3D computer vision.